Jfeatherstone/pepe/README.md

 pip install -r requirements.txt
 ```

-Some of the test notebooks may also make use of the Matlab API to compare against Jonathan Kollmer's implementation [1a], but this is not required to use any functions in the library itself.
-Installing the Matlab API requires a local installation of Matlab proper; see [here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) for more information.

 ## Usage

 The [wiki](https://github.com/Jfeatherstone/pepe/wiki) and [documentation](http://jfeatherstone.github.io/pepe/pepe) contain information about how to use the toolbox.
-All test notebooks can be
+Test notebooks can be
-found in the repo's [`notebooks`](https://github.com/Jfeatherstone/pepe/tree/master/tests) directory.
+found in the repo's [`notebooks`](https://github.com/Jfeatherstone/pepe/tree/master/tests) directory, and unit tests can be found in the `pepe.test` directory.

+Some of the test notebooks make use of the Matlab API to compare against Jonathan Kollmer's implementation [1a], but this is not required to use any functions in the library itself.
+Installing the Matlab API requires a local installation of Matlab proper; see [here](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) for more information.

 ## Further Reading and References